-Striving to promote excellence of safety and health in care services.
+Striving to promote excellence of safety and health in care services

-If you have a question or need advice, start by taking a look at our documents or if a member, use our discussion forum.
+If you have a question or need advice, start by taking a look at our documents

 Find guidance and information on topics such as Fire Safety, Restraint, Manual Handling, Scalding, First-Aid, Risk Assessment, Care Plans and much more.

 Look at details of our dedicated events you can attend to network with colleagues in the care sector helping raise the profile of health and safety If not a member, join today, and be part of our growing membership.

 Chris Jackson, National Chair.

 Events for 2022 – Dates for your diary.

 learn NEW ways – deploy NEW skills – forge NEW links

 Summer Seminar for Safety and Health in Care Services

 Protecting your services – don’t get caught out!